 In my case…

-In my case, I am self-employed so it’s completely up to me and what I think my clients would prefer.
-(One of the beauties of self-employment for introverts.)
+In my case, I am self-employed so it’s completely up to me how I spend my work time.
+That’s one of the beauties of self-employment for introverts and highly sensitive people (HSPs), like me.

 I was already mostly working from home mainly by phone or Zoom, so I only gave up one day a week at a rented office space.
 Now I think I won’t bother returning to the rented office since I wasn’t using that time much anyway, and now people who once preferred in-person appointments are now more used to phone/Zoom anyway.
 Some now prefer it.
-Or we can take a walk outside.
+A few times, we have taken a walk outside.

 If I worked at a company with an office, I think I would grab this opportunity to push for working from home four days a week, and still go in once a week.
 I think that would be a good balance for me.

 As far as socializing goes, I’ve already been fairly comfortable saying no to what doesn’t feel right to me.
-Sometimes I stumble into a situation I wish I hadn’t gone to, but I get better and better at following my instincts.
+Sometimes I stumble into a situation I wish I hadn’t gone to, but I continue to get better and better at following my instincts.
+Always learning.

 I wonder what will happen as the pandemic wanes and we start to have more easing around our in-person options.